This travelogue was written about our visit to Luz in the Algarve in June 2017.

 In 1876 massive rainfall in the Portuguese interior led to both the Tagus and Guardiana rivers to overflow and cause widespread floods along the shores of the Algarve.
 In Mértola, about 100km North of Faro only 3 of 64 buildings along the shore of the Guardiana were left standing.
 Newspapers at the time were filled with stories of heartbreak

-Despite all this history Luz is most widely known for a chubby faced, gap toothed little girl named Madeleine whose image will be forever etched in most of our minds in the vein hope she may someday be found.
-Whatever you feel about the circumstances surrounding her disappearance, it is deeply traumatic story that has been repeated the world over and on which everyone has formed their own opinion.
+Despite all this history, Luz is most widely known for a chubby-faced, gap-toothed little girl named Madeleine whose image will be forever etched in most of our minds in the vein hope she may someday be found.
+Whatever you feel about the circumstances surrounding her disappearance, it is a deeply traumatic story that has been repeated the world over, and on which everyone has formed their own opinion.
 It also left Luz (or Praia da Luz as it has come to be known with tourists or ‘beach of lights’) with a lasting legacy.
-Maddy went missing in May 2007, three years before the start of a four-year long recession in Portugal.
-In the short term after her disappearance there is strong evidence tourists started to stay away, citing reasons from worries for their own children to wanting to avoid the hordes of press that regularly gathered.
+Maddy went missing in May 2007, three years before the start of a four-year-long recession in Portugal.
+In the short term after her disappearance, there is strong evidence tourists started to stay away, citing reasons from worries for their own children to wanting to avoid the hordes of press that regularly gathered.
 This then crossed over into a financial crisis that saw Portugal have to borrow nearly €71 billion Euros from the International Monetary Fund.

 Regardless of all these events Luz has held on to its charm and remained a popular choice with British tourists, and I could see why.
 It has been far too long discovered for it to be a forgotten rural seaside village, but it certainly hadn’t been ruined by tourism in the same way, say Benidorm has.

 Luz does a good job of feeling like it hasn’t sold out completely.
-There is development work going on all over town, trying to squeeze out every pound per square foot of land, but generally this seems to have been done in quite a complementary manner.
-The high rise buildings have been kept to a minimum, and unlike some other European sea side resorts it’s clear from every angle you’re in Portugal.
-The white angular buildings, with edging of colour and beautiful lighthouse esque chimneys are regularly offset with intricate tile work is a trademark of this country.
-The tiles in particular fascinate me.
+There is development work going on all over town, trying to squeeze out every pound per square foot of land but, generally this seems to have been done in quite a complementary manner.
+The high rise buildings have been kept to a minimum, and unlike some other European seaside resorts it’s clear from every angle you’re in Portugal.
+The white angular buildings, with an edging of colour and beautiful lighthouse esque chimneys are regularly offset with intricate tile work is a trademark of this country.
+The tiles, in particular, fascinate me.
 They are often in a traditional white and dark blue delicately drawing out some scenes from maritime history or the fig picking heritage of the area.
 Even the street names are incorporated into these beautiful designs.

 Most of the streets are laid down in a white mosaic of small stones which must take hours of labour to lay and have the added benefit of causing absent mind tourists to completely lose their footing.
 They seemed to be forged from a greased up combination of Teflon and ten pin bowling lane, which on hills of 1 in 4 gradient really brings the added element of danger that most British streets lack.